DeniSele/go-rest-api/README.md

 # Request body
 {
-    "id": "0",  // will be determined automatically "idUser": "6",  // ID of the user who will own the wallet "balance": "770"  // wallet initial balance
+    "id": "0",  	// Will be determined automatically "idUser": "6",  	// ID of the user who will own the wallet "balance": "770"  	// Wallet initial balance
 }
 ```